trinker/RandomCaseEffect/README.md

         "A doctor has admitted the manslaughter of a teenage cancer patient who died after a hospital drug blunder."
     )

-    random_scramble(x, 2)

-    ## [1] "Adinorccg to a study at an Eisnglh Uitrsnievy, it d'nesot mtetar in what oredr the lteetrs in a word are, the olny imanoprtt thnig is taht the frsit and last lteter be at the rghit pcale.
-The rset can be a tatol mses and you can slitl read it wituhot pleborm.
-Tihs is baucese the huamn mind deos not read erevy lteter by ilestf but the wrod as a wlohe."
-    ## [2] "A viclhee edepxold at a plocie cheopkcnit naer the UN haeqdrtreaus in Bhgdaad on Mdanoy kniillg the bbemor and an Iraqi picole oifecfr"
-    ## [3] "Big ccinuol tax inceerass tihs yaer hvae sezeeuqd the incomes of many psionernes"
-    ## [4] "A dtoocr has aettidmd the mghuaetanslr of a teenage cancer patient who died aetfr a htasopil durg bdnuler."

-    random_scramble(x, 2, sample.grams = FALSE)

-    ## [1] "Accroding to a study at an Egnlish Unievsrtiy, it deosn't mtater in waht odrer the letters in a wrod are, the olny imoptrant thing is taht the first and last lteetr be at the right palce.
-The rset can be a total mess and you can sitll raed it wtihout porlbem.
-This is bceuase the human mnid does not read every lteetr by itslef but the wrod as a whole."
-    ## [2] "A vehcile epxoledd at a ploice cehkcpoint near the UN haeqduarters in Bagdhad on Mnoady killing the bomber and an Iarqi ploice officer"
-    ## [3] "Big cuoncil tax inrcaeses this year have squeezed the incoems of many pnesinoers"
-    ## [4] "A doctor has amdtited the mnalsuahgter of a teneage cnacer paitnet who deid after a hosiptal drug blnuedr."

-    random_scramble(x, 2:5)

-    ## [1] "Anidrccog to a stduy at an Eglsinh Urneivsity, it desn'ot metatr in what odrer the lettres in a word are, the olny iortmpnat thnig is that the fsrit and last ltteer be at the right pclae.
-The rest can be a total mses and you can slitl read it wuohtit prolbem.
-This is beacuse the human mind deos not read eevry ltteer by isletf but the wrod as a wlohe."
-    ## [2] "A velhice epxdloed at a pcoile cinkcopeht naer the UN hertqadearus in Bdahagd on Madony kllniig the bbmeor and an Iraqi picloe offceir"
-    ## [3] "Big ciuoncl tax inrcseaes tihs yaer have suqezeed the icmnoes of many pneisnores"
-    ## [4] "A doctor has admtteid the mtgheulasanr of a teeange ccenar ptaient who deid aetfr a htiapsol durg bdeulnr."

-    random_scramble(x, 5)

-    ## [1] "Ainrdcocg to a stduy at an Enligsh Uivnesirty, it den'sot metatr in what order the leettrs in a word are, the olny irtompnat tihng is that the fisrt and last lteter be at the rhigt pcale.
-The rest can be a ttoal mses and you can sitll raed it whtuoit poerlbm.
-This is basuece the human mnid does not read evrey ltteer by iltesf but the wrod as a whloe."
-    ## [2] "A vliehce edpoelxd at a piloce cnkiopehct naer the UN hterarqdeuas in Badaghd on Maodny knliilg the bebmor and an Iqari piloce ofifecr"
-    ## [3] "Big cuncoil tax inceraess this year have sqzeeued the imcnoes of many pensionres"
-    ## [4] "A dtoocr has ametitdd the mguehtanslar of a tneaege cnacer pieantt who deid afetr a hitpsoal durg bduenlr."
+    ## Bigram & retain gram location
+    random_scramble(x, gram.length = 2, wrap = 70)

+    ## Accronidg to a sduty at an Elgnsih Uevitinrsy, it dsnoe't metatr in
+    ## waht odrer the lettres in a word are, the only ipmornatt tnihg is
+    ## that the fsrit and last letter be at the rhgit plcae.
+The rset can be
+    ## a ttaol mses and you can sitll raed it wtihuot poreblm.
+This is
+    ## busecae the human mind deos not read eevry letter by itself but the
+    ## wrod as a whloe.
+    ##
+    ## A vilcehe expoledd at a pciole copckehint naer the UN hrtaereqduas in
+    ## Badgahd on Monday kililng the bebmor and an Iqrai plocie oecffir
+    ##
+    ## Big cicnuol tax ieascnres this yaer have szeeequd the iconmes of many
+    ## ponsiernes
+    ##
+    ## A dcootr has aitdmted the manslghetuar of a tneeage canecr pateint
+    ## who died after a htapiosl drug bdelunr.

+    ## Bigram and reorder the mixed grams
+    random_scramble(x, gram.length = 2, sample.grams = FALSE, wrap = 70)

+    ## Accroding to a study at an English Unievsrity, it deosn't mtater in
+    ## what order the ltetres in a wrod are, the only ipmroatnt thnig is
+    ## that the first and last lteter be at the right plcae.
+The rset can be
+    ## a total mses and you can stlil raed it wtiohut porblem.
+Tihs is
+    ## becuase the human mind does not raed every letter by istelf but the
+    ## word as a wohle.
+    ##
+    ## A vehicle exploedd at a police checkopnit naer the UN heaqdautrers in
+    ## Bgahdad on Monday killnig the bomber and an Irqai polcie officer
+    ##
+    ## Big counicl tax increases this year have squeeezd the incoems of mnay
+    ## pneisonres
+    ##
+    ## A doctor has amditted the mnalsaughter of a teenage canecr ptaeint
+    ## who deid after a hosipatl drug bulnder.

+    ## Gram length randomly between 2-5 retain gram location
+    random_scramble(x, gram.length = 2:5, wrap = 70)

+    ## Aodrccing to a study at an Esiglnh Univsertiy, it deso'nt metatr in
+    ## what oderr the lteters in a word are, the olny imoprtant tnihg is
+    ## that the frist and last lteter be at the rghit pcale.
+The rset can be
+    ## a ttaol mess and you can still raed it wtuoiht probelm.
+Tihs is
+    ## bcusaee the haumn mind does not read erevy ltteer by itself but the
+    ## word as a wohle.
+    ##
+    ## A vclehie eloxpded at a police cnopikhect near the UN hutarqadeers in
+    ## Bhdagad on Madnoy kilinlg the bmober and an Iaqri ploice ofiecfr
+    ##
+    ## Big cuoncil tax iacrneess tihs year have sueqzeed the inemcos of many
+    ## psienrones
+    ##
+    ## A dootcr has attedimd the msaanluehgtr of a tgaeene caencr peiatnt
+    ## who deid atefr a hatipsol drug bldenur.

+    ## 5-gram retin gram location
+    random_scramble(x, gram.length = 5, wrap = 70)

+    ## Arccoding to a study at an Eslignh Uvniseitry, it dns'oet matetr in
+    ## what oedrr the letters in a wrod are, the olny imparntot tnihg is
+    ## that the frist and lsat ltteer be at the rgiht palce.
+The rest can be
+    ## a total mses and you can stlil read it wtouiht prlbeom.
+This is
+    ## bscauee the hmuan mind deos not read evrey leettr by itlesf but the
+    ## wrod as a wohle.
+    ##
+    ## A vieclhe eolxdped at a police cnoihkecpt naer the UN hartreuqeads in
+    ## Badhagd on Mdoany kniillg the bemobr and an Iaqri plioce offiecr
+    ##
+    ## Big cinocul tax icnrseaes this year have seeezuqd the icnemos of many
+    ## psoienners
+    ##
+    ## A dtcoor has adtmeitd the mnslaahgeutr of a teneage cancer paeintt
+    ## who deid atefr a hoipsatl durg bdenulr.